dannyazimi/passwordManager/README.md

 1. Clone the repository to your local machine,
 2. Navigate to the project directory,
-3. Install Python if you don't have it already
+3. Install Python if you don't have it already,
 4. Ensure the tkinter library is available.
-It is included by default in python's standard library
+It is included by default in python's standard library.

 ## File Structure